-* He said the demonstrations of people from all walks of life and by all elements of te armed forces in support of both Gen Zia and Khondaker Moshtaque were spontaneous enthusiasm that began to be heard after Zia’s taking over power as the chief martial law administrator.
+* Nazrul said the demonstrations of people from all walks of life and by all elements of the armed forces in support of both Gen Zia and Khondaker Moshtaque were spontaneous enthusiasm that began to be heard after Zia’s taking over power as the chief martial law administrator.

 * The processions chanted slogans against India.

-* After the 1971 war public mood was explicitly anti-Pakistani and secular.
+* Acting foreign secretary Nazrul said after the 1971 war public mood was explicitly anti-Pakistani and secular.
 But “now it’s pro-Pakistan, pro-Islamic, pro-US and pro-west.”

 * The Bangladesh government is now trying to “mobilise the military, political and administrative elements into a unity that will restore peace and calm to the domestic scene.”